Eduardo-Ortega102/incomprehensible-finder-refactoring-c-sharp/README.md

 # Credits and other programming languages

 This kata is the C# original Incomprehensible Finder Refactoring Kata created by [K. Scott Allen](https://github.com/OdeToCode).
-You can also find [the kata in Java](https://github.com/DoDevJutsu/incomprehensible-finder-refactoring-java) and [in Php](https://github.com/CodelyTV/incomprehensible-finder-refactoring-kata).

-We put the original C# version in an independent repository in order to make it more easily available for the [Software Craftsmanship Barcelona Coding Dojo session](http://www.meetup.com/Barcelona-Software-Craftsmanship/events/233107734/).
-Come with us and have some fun if you're near Barcelona the next Monday, August 22nd!